SirwanCode/DihokButtons/README.md

-# DihokButtons
+# ⚡DihokButtons

 A collection of 46 modern button components built entirely with Pure CSS.

-DihokButtons is a lightweight CSS button library that provides beautiful, responsive, and customizable button styles without JavaScript, frameworks, or external dependencies.
-Simply copy the HTML and CSS into your project and start building.
+DihokButtons is a lightweight, zero-dependency CSS button library designed to save you hours of styling time.
+Whether you're building a quick prototype or a production-grade web application, these buttons offer a professional, modern look right out of the box.

 ## :sparkles: Features